YosefLab/CZI-Immuneaging/README.md

 ## <a name="processing"></a> Data Processing

 This section documents the pipeline for data processing (post-alignment processing of libraries and sample-level integration).
-Data processing can be performed by data owners in a sandbox environment (on a local machine), which allows to fine tune configurations.
-One such configurations are curated by a data owner, they can be uploaded to the S3 bucket into a queue, from which a system admin from the Yosef group will execute the processing (based on the configurations provided by the data owners).
+Data processing should be performed by data owners in a sandbox environment (on a local machine), which allows to fine tune processing configurations.
+Once such configurations are curated by a data owner, they can be uploaded to the S3 bucket into a queue, from which a system admin from the Yosef group will execute the processing (i.e., based on the configurations provided by the data owners).
+This process is detailed below.

 ### <a name="processing_prerequisites"></a> Prerequisites